Getting Into UX Design

 Organizing the hierarchy of the content on your site can be done multiple ways.
-One commonly used method is Card Sorting.
+This leads us to another important UX method: Card Sorting.
 In a card sorting session, users organize topics from content within your website into groups that make sense to them.
 They then need to label each group in a way they feel accurately describes the content.
-This can be done using actual cards, pieces of paper, or one of several online card-sorting software tools.
+This can be done using actual cards, pieces of paper, or one of several online card sorting software tools.

 Wireframing in UX design refers to an illustration or diagram of a website, software, or app page that looks at

 - the allocation of space on that page